ArduPilot/ardupilot_wiki/common/source/docs/common-openpilot-revo-mini.rst

 Windows

-Refer the the Revo Mini LibrePilot wiki above.
+Refer to the Revo Mini LibrePilot wiki above.
 Install the Zadig USB driver and download the `LibrePilot_dfu_flash.zip <https://librepilot.atlassian.net/wiki/download/attachments/29622291/LibrePilot_dfu_flash.zip?version=2&modificationDate=1464128116188&cacheVersion=1&api=v2>`__.
 Extract the zip archive and open a command prompt or PowerShell window in the directory.

 Flash Bootloader
 ----------------